Laser Marking Ceramics: Everything You Need To Know

 Includes advanced materials like alumina (Al₂O₃), zirconia, and silicon carbide, used in medical, aerospace, and electronics industries.

-• Laser Marking Effect: Fiber or UV lasers can produce precise, permanent, and high-contrast marks on technical ceramics.
+• Laser Marking Effect: UV lasers can produce precise, permanent, and high-contrast marks on technical ceramics.

 • Best Use Cases: Medical implants, electronic components, semiconductors, aerospace parts.